 Christmas lights begin to appear in November, chasing away the increasing darkness.
 Is all this just commercialism and secularism, or do holiday lights somehow tie into the true meaning of the Advent and Christmas season?
+A reflection on the first (1st) Sunday of Advent, cycle A.

 As fall moves onward towards winter we have places to go, things to do, people to meet.
 Yet as we go about our business, those of us living in the Northern Hemisphere notice the days are getting shorter.
 Sweaters come out of storage, we close the windows, and turn on the heat.